StarpTech/graphql-registry/docs/api.md

 # Composition stability

-Whenever a schema is pushed or fetched, Graph-Registry ensures that the state is valid.
+Whenever a schema is pushed or fetched, Graph-Registry ensures that the schema is valid.
+You can't fetch an invalid schema.

 # Terminology